PressCrew/infinity/dashboard/docs/config_adv.md

 #### options\_save\_single

 The default is to always show two save buttons for each option on the theme options panel.
-Set this to false if you only want to show the "Save All" button.
+Set this to `off` if you only want to show the "Save All" button.

-	options_save_single = false
+	options_save_single = off